WenchaoHanSRI/U_net/README.md

 # U_net for retinal fundus segmentation

-The repository is specifically build for a task for personal pupose.
+The repository is specifically build for a task for personal purpose.
 The model is trained for semantic segmentation for retinal fundus images.
 Feel free to play/modify the code for your own purpose.

 - [Quick-start](#quick-start)